 Published papers (examples)…

-- Safeguarding Proprietary Information: The Worldwide Competitor and Economic Intelligence Phenomenon (Published in Cyber Strategies: Vol. 2, No.2, Summer, 2000)
+1. Safeguarding Proprietary Information: The Worldwide Competitor and Economic Intelligence Phenomenon (Published in Cyber Strategies: Vol. 2, No.2, Summer, 2000)

-- IP Due Diligence for Venture Capital and Angel Investors: Don’t Buy Unnecessary Risk!
-(Triangle Tech Journal, January, 2005)
+2. IP Due Diligence for Venture Capital and Angel Investors: Don’t Buy Unnecessary Risk!
+(Triangle Tech Journal, January 2005)

-- It’s The Information Stupid!
-(Protection of Assets, August – September, 2001).
+4. It’s The Information Stupid!
+(Protection of Assets, August – September 2001).

-- Moberly, M. D., & Cheon, J. (2009).
+5. Moberly, M. D., & Cheon, J. (2009).
 Use intangible assets to weather the financial crisis.
 Intellectual Asset Management Magazine, 33.
 14-18.

-- Moberly, M. D., & Cheon, J. (2011).
+6. Moberly, M. D., & Cheon, J. (2011).
 Enterprise Security.
 Intellectual Asset Management Magazine, 45, 66-72.

-- Moberly, Michael D. (2013) Intangible Assets: Safeguarding What Really Matters to Companies.
+7. Moberly, Michael D. (2013) Intangible Assets: Safeguarding What Really Matters to Companies.
 Intellectual Asset Management (UK)

-- Moberly, Michael D. (2010) Enterprise Security.
+8. Moberly, Michael D. (2010) Enterprise Security.
 Intellectual Asset Management (UK)

-- This book which represents the initial treatise on businesses’ expanding fiduciary responsibilities to ‘sustain control, use, ownership, and monitor the contributory value, materiality, and risk’ to their intangible assets.
+- ‘Safeguarding Intangible Assets’ Elsevier, July 2014 – This book represents the initial treatise on businesses’ expanding fiduciary responsibilities to ‘sustain control, use, ownership, and monitor the contributory value, materiality, and risk’ to their intangible assets.

-- I lead-collaborated with a team of experts in researching and writing a comprehensive paper that serves as an ‘on-boarding’ primer (book) targeting university-based research communities engaged in technology transfer.
+- ‘On-Boarding for University Technology Transfer’ (a principal contributor) published in series by Business Valuation Resources, Portland, OR – I lead-collaborated with a team of experts in researching and writing a comprehensive paper that serves as an ‘on-boarding’ primer (book) targeting university-based research communities engaged in technology transfer.